 I know that organ meat is not for everyone but in my opinion, eating this type of meat is a good way to be a conscientious omnivore because you are eating all parts of the animal and not just the popular parts.

-That said, IF you plan to eat chicken liver for some type of health reason or are pregnant or nursing – please talk to your doctor before you do.
-This type of meat is very high in certain vitamins and you will want to make sure that won’t cause any issues for you.
+That said IF you plan to eat chicken liver for some health reason or are pregnant or nursing – please talk to your doctor before you do.
+This type of meat is very high in certain vitamins, and you will want to make sure that it won’t cause any issues for you.
 I’m just a blogger and don’t advise treating yourself with food without first talking to a doctor.

 I suggest buying organic chicken livers (I get them from Whole Foods).
 They come packaged in a sealed container in the meat department and are easy to find.
 I suggest soaking the livers in cold water for 10 minutes, then rinsing and letting them dry a bit in a strainer.
 This will get them nice and clean to use for cooking.